Are US elections too expensive to be fair?

 Familiarity doesn’t breed contempt

 It’s the same for political candidates who still need to leverage familiarity throughout the campaign to keep the voters’ original choices front of mind.
 There’s a little more to it, too.
+Pre-election polls always show undecided voters right up to the last moment.
+Making one politician’s name more familiar could be enough to get the vote of undecided voters when they have to make their choice.
+With these voters, politicians and the wealthy who fund them know that they don’t need to win the arguments, they just need to outspend the opposition.

 And all this makes it near, but not quite, impossible for independents with little funding to compete on just the arguments and their policies.